Humans are infinitely varied creatures. Why not celebrate that?

 I know my fellow con-goers will not let me down.

-About the author: Alex Kourvo writes short stories under her own name and near-future thrillers under the pen name M.H.
-Mead.
+About the author: Alex Kourvo is an editor-for-hire.
 She is sure that at some point, she has been someone else’s Weird Visual of the Day.